Seth Klarman

 In 2008, he was inducted into Institutional Investor Alpha's Hedge Fund Manager Hall of Fame.
-Forbes listed his personal fortune at US$1.50 billion and said he was the 15th highest earning hedge fund manager in the world in 2017.
-He has drawn numerous comparisons to fellow value investor Warren Buffett, and akin to Buffett's notation as the "Oracle of Omaha," he is known as the "Oracle of Boston."
+Forbes listed his personal fortune at US$1.3 billion and said he was the 15th highest earning hedge fund manager in the world in 2017.
+He has drawn numerous comparisons to fellow value investor Warren Buffett, and akin to Buffett's notation as the "Oracle of Omaha," Klarman has been called the "Oracle of Boston."